JimmyCerone/ideaBank/How's It Going Journal (Daily - ish).md

 Monday January 25th
-- My database keeps breaking which sucks.
+- My #Database keeps breaking which sucks.
 I can't figure out how to fix it.
 Woke up a tad earlier today, did my writing before work, and started work earlier.
 What a start to the day.
 Damn Jimmy.